spectrocloud/librarium/content/docs/06-integrations/00-aws-efs.md

 1. Add EFS as a CSI layer in AWS/EKS.

-2. As an Add-on layer, which will create a new storage class using the AWS EFS file system.
+2. Add EFS as an Add-on layer, which will create a new storage class using the AWS EFS file system.

 # Prerequisites

-- Create the Identity and Access Management (IAM) role that allows the driver to manage EFS access points.
-See [EFSCSIControllerIAMPolicy](https://aws.amazon.com/blogs/containers/introducing-efs-csi-dynamic-provisioning/)
+- Create the Identity and Access Management (IAM) role that allows the driver to manage AWS EFS access points.
+See the [Introducing Amazon EFS CSI dynamic provisioning](https://aws.amazon.com/blogs/containers/introducing-efs-csi-dynamic-provisioning/) blog for information on `EFSCSIControllerIAMPolicy`.

 - Have a filesystem created and available before you provision AWS EFS to Palette.